 Squat thrusting (burpees) is a full-body exercise that involves three major movements: planking, jumping into squatting position, and standing up.
 The moves are repeated over and over to train the shoulders, arms, glutes, and abs.
 However, squat thrusting is not recommended for people with MVP because of its intensity.

 Note: some professional trainers even criticize this training for general people, because it puts too many strains on the least developed part of the shoulders.

 Just because you have MVP, does not mean that you cannot exercise.
-The key is to choose sports that present mild pressure, with low resistance level and opportunity to get rest when necessary.
+The key is to choose sports that present mild pressure, with a low resistance level, and the opportunity to get rest when necessary.
 Examples are:

 Walking is cheap, easy, and can be done anytime.
-All you need is a pair of good shoes, a heartbeat counter, distance counter (if you want to track the progress), comfortable clothes, and water.
-To make it more intense without being overwhelming, do fast-walking with proper position.
+All you need is a pair of good shoes, a heartbeat counter, a distance counter (if you want to track the progress), comfortable clothes, and water.
+To make it more intense without being overwhelming, do fast walking in a proper position.

 Cycling is a nice sport for people with MVP, as long as you do it on the flat route with proper safety gear.
 Do not exceed 20 or 30 minutes per session.

-Yoga is slow-paced, so it is great for people with MVP.
+Yoga is slow-paced, so yoga is great for people with Mitral Valve Prolapse.
 When looking for a yoga program, choose the one that focuses on flexibility and relaxation instead of calorie-burning or stamina.

 The safest way to do exercises when having Mitral Valve Prolapse is to know your limit.
 Stop whenever you feel symptoms such as lightheadedness, dizziness, palpitations, and difficulty breathing.

 Check your pulse after every 15 minutes, you might want to invest in a good fitness app and of course a smartwatch such as Apple Watch, Fitbit, etc.

 When introducing a new exercise, or continuing the session after a long absence, make sure to start slow.